4d/docs/website/translated_docs/fr/Extensions/develop-components.md

 ![](assets/en/Concepts/shared-methods.png)

-Les méthodes projet partagées peuvent être appelées dans le code du projet hôte (mais elles ne pourront pas être modifiées dans l’éditeur de méthodes du projet hôte).
+Shared project methods can be called in the code of the host project (but they cannot be modified in the Code Editor of the host project).
 Ces méthodes constituent les **points d’entrée** du composant.

 A l’inverse, pour des raisons de sécurité, par défaut un composant ne peut pas exécuter de méthode projet appartenant au projet hôte.
 Dans certains cas, vous pourrez avoir besoin d’autoriser un composant à accéder à des méthodes projet de votre projet hôte.
 In certain cases, you may need to allow a component to access the project methods of your host project.